MicrosoftDocs/win32-pr.de-de/desktop-src/Direct2D/how-to-load-a-direct2d-bitmap-from-a-file.md

-In diesem Beispiel wurde Code weggelassen.
+In diesem Beispiel wurde code weggelassen.

 ## <a name="related-topics"></a>Zugehörige Themen